huggingface/distil-whisper/training/README.md

   --streaming
 ```

-It is particularly important to evaluate the final model on data that is *out-of-distribution (OOD)* with the data used
+It is particularly important to evaluate the final model on data that is *out-of-distribution (OOD)* with the training data.
-to distill the model.
-Evaluating on OOD data provides insight as to how well the distilled model is likely to generalise
+Evaluating on OOD data provides insight as to how well the distilled model is likely to generalise to different audio
-to different audio distributions at inference time.
-In this example, Common Voice is *in-distribution (ID)*, since it is
+distributions at inference time.
+In this example, Common Voice is *in-distribution (ID)*, since it is taken from the same
-taken from the same distribution as the Common Voice training set, whereas FLEURS is OOD.
+distribution as the Common Voice training set, whereas FLEURS is OOD, since it is not used as part of the training set.

 ### Long Form